shanholtzerk/fork_loudevprocess/docs/source/development-environment.rst

 * clone fork on development workstation
 * create a branch for a given change
 * test change in development environment
+* commit change to branch -- title should be annoted with "(issue #)"
 * push change to forked repository
 * generate a pull request
+* mark issue as fixed